meta-company/makex/documents/source/syntax-environment.md

 Any use of environment variables in a Makex file is recorded.
-If any environment variable changes, the tasks in that makex file become stale.
+If any environment variable changes, the Tasks in that makex file become stale.

 A default value of an empty string `""` may be provided.